 Projects that have not been fully stabilized by the permit expiration date are eligible for a permit extension.
 Please contact the conservation district for information regarding extension applications, including fees and length of extension.

-Applications for permit extensions are available in the documents section of this webpage.
+Applications for permit extensions are available in the documents section of this page.
+Please submit your application for permit extension before the permit expiration date.

 Includes site inspection, plan review & permit fee